sumis005/streetdifficult/README.md

 </div>
 ```

-To add the borders between the rows, delete the `bottom` class from lines 18 and 31.
+To add the borders between the rows, delete the `bottom` class from the two divs that are no longer the bottom of their respective columns (now their className will just be `"text"`.
 Then, pass the annual income data as props to the `<DataView/>` component.

 ```javascript
 <DataView